-The 2022 SWCS International Annual Conference will be held in Denver, Colorado, July 31 to August 3, 2022.
-The Colorado Chapter is looking forward to hosting conservationists from around the country and the world!
-The four-day event will include workshops and training, presentations, posters, conservation tours, and opportunities to network with others working to conserve our soil and water resources.
-Join us now to participate in shaping the event and plan to attend this summer!
+The 2022 SWCS International Annual Conference was be held in Denver, Colorado, July 31 to August 3, 2022.
+The Colorado Chapter hosted conservationists from around the country and the world!
+The four-day event included workshops and training, presentations, posters, conservation tours, and opportunities to network with others working to conserve our soil and water resources.

 Contact Chapter President Amber Wyndham for more information and to get involved.